FYS102 Thermophysics and Electromagnetism

 Type of course:

-The lecture period lasts 14 weeks.
-The equivalent of 13 weeks of organized lectures will be offered.
-One week will be made available for individual study or exam preparation.
+The lecture period lasts 13 weeks.
 Lectures: 2 hours twice a week for 13 weeks = 52 hours.
-Calculation lectures: 2 hours per week for 13 weeks = 26 hours.
-Mathematics exercises: 2 hours per week for 13 weeks = 26 hours.
+Problem solving lectures: 2 hours per week for 13 weeks = 26 hours.
+Problem solving classes: 2 hours per week for 13 weeks = 26 hours.

 Allowed examination aids: B2 Calculator handed out, other aids as specified